- You do not have any products in your shopping cart yet.

 Care Instructions for Your Solid Wood Table – How to Keep It Beautiful for a Lifetime

 The following instructions apply to waxed, oiled, sealed (e.g., Teak-Shield) and lacquered surfaces.
-Because these surfaces have different structures, it is important to know how to treat each table optimally.
+Since these surfaces have different structures, it is important to know how to treat each table optimally.

-Why Does Solid Wood Need Care?
+Why Does Solid Wood Need Care at All?

 How does wood react in your home?

 Solid wood is alive – even after processing.
 This means it absorbs moisture, releases it, and reacts to temperature fluctuations.
-This is what gives the material its beauty but can cause problems if the environment is wrong.
+This is what gives the material its beauty but can cause problems in the wrong environment.

-Wood is especially sensitive to:
+Wood is particularly sensitive to:

 - too dry air